tkglaser/tkglaser.github.io/_posts/2017-06-17-why-fixed-price.md

 permalink: /why-fixed-price/
 image: /assets/images/Fixed-Price.jpg
 ---
-I the service industry it is common to agree the scope of a project.
-The contractor then gives an estimate on how long the work is likely to take, starts working and then sends weekly or monthly invoices.
+In the service industry it is common to approach a project like this:
+1. Agree the scope of a project
+2. The contractor gives an estimate on how long the work is likely to take
+3. Contractor starts working and sends weekly or monthly invoices.

-While this practise is very common, it is also very wrong.
+While this practice is very common, it is also very wrong.
 I would even go as far as saying: Any contractor who does that is an **amateur**.
 <!--more-->